-As of December 31, 2010 we had cash, cash equivalents and short-term investments of \$12.6 million and short-term and long-term debt of \$2.8 million (net of a \$0.1 million discount on long-term debt), resulting in a net cash position of \$9.8 million.
-We had net working capital of \$17.6 million and an accumulated deficit of \$97.8 million.
+As of December 31, 2011 we had cash, cash equivalents and short-term investments of \$14.2 million and short-term and long-term debt of \$6.4 million, resulting in a net cash position of \$7.8 million.
+Substantially all cash is held by United States institutions.
+We had net working capital of \$20.4 million and an accumulated deficit of \$103.2 million as of December 31, 2011.

 Cash flows used in operating activities.
-Net cash used in operating activities was \$33,434 during 2010.
-The primary uses of cash were as follows:
+Net cash used in operating activities was \$2.0 million during 2011.
+The primary changes in cash used in operations were as follows:

-- The net loss of \$3.8 million, offset by non-cash expenses of \$5.4 million, including \$2.2 million of depreciation and \$2.8 million of share-based compensation. - A net use of cash related to changes in operating assets and liabilities of \$1.6 million due primarily to the following: - An increase in accounts receivable of \$2.3 million due primarily to an increase in sales during the latter half of the fourth quarter of 2010 as compared to the latter half of the fourth quarter of 2009; - An increase in inventory of approximately \$0.9 million due primarily to new products and a return to more normalized inventory levels from an unusually low level at the end of 2009; - A decrease of \$0.5 million in prepaids and other current assets due primarily to the collection of a \$0.4 million receivable related to value added taxes: - An increase in accounts payable of \$0.9 million primarily associated with increased inventory purchases; and - An increase in other liabilities of \$0.3 million due primarily to the receipt of a \$0.4 million licensing fee from a distributor.
+- the net loss of \$5.5 million, offset by \$5.0 million of non-cash expenses, including \$2.9 million of sharebased compensation, \$1.9 million of depreciation and amortization, \$0.2 million gain on disposal of assets and \$0.2 million for the write-off of deferred financing costs and discount on long-term debt; and - a net use of cash related to changes in operating assets and liabilities of \$1.5 million due primarily to the following: - an increase in accounts receivable of \$0.2 million due primarily to an increase in sales during the fourth quarter of 2011 as compared to the latter half of the fourth quarter of 2010; - an increase in inventory of \$0.9 million due primarily to increased inventory levels in support of new products and anticipated revenue growth; - a \$1.0 million reduction in accrued liabilities primarily due to the payment of 2010 related compensation.

-Cash flows used in investing activities.
-Net cash used in investing activities was \$3.3 million during 2010.
-The primary uses of cash were:
+Cash flows provided by investing activities.
+Net cash provided by investing activities was \$2.7 million during 2011.
+The primary sources of cash were:

-- A use of cash of \$1.8 million related to the purchase of equipment, which consists primarily of loans of our generators (i.e. our ablation and sensing unit) to our customers; and - Net investment purchases of \$1.5 million, reflecting a net investment of excess cash in short-term investments.
+- net investment proceeds of \$3.9 million; - proceeds of \$0.3 million from the sale of intellectual property; and - a use of cash of \$1.5 million related to the purchase of equipment, which consists primarily of loans of our generators (i.e. our ablation and sensing unit) to our customers.